Jared Gordon: Ultimate Fighting Championship

 Gordon faced Joe Solecki on October 2, 2021 at UFC Fight Night 193.
 He won the fight via split decision.

 Gordon was scheduled to face Rafael Alves on April 30, 2022 at UFC on ESPN 35.
-However Alves withdrew from the event for undisclosed reasons and he was replace by Grant Dawson.
+However Alves withdrew from the event for undisclosed reasons and he was replaced by Grant Dawson.
 He lost the bout via rear-naked choke late into the third round.

 Gordon faced Leonardo Santos on August 20, 2022 at UFC 278.
 He won the bout via unanimous decision.

 Gordon faced Paddy Pimblett on December 10, 2022, at UFC 282.
 He lost the bout via unanimous decision.
 The decision was seen as controversial, as many media outlets, fighters, and fans expressed their belief that Gordon had won the fight.
 23 out of 24 media sources scored the fight in his favor.

-Gordon is scheduled to face Bobby Green on April 22, 2023, at UFC Fight Night 222.
+Gordon faced Bobby Green on April 22, 2023, at UFC Fight Night 222.
+Late in the first round, Gordon was knocked down via a headbutt that went unnoticed by referee Keith Peterson, with Gordon being finished by knockout moments later.
+Subsequently the ringside officials reviewed the finishing sequence, and it was determined that a clash of heads did indeed occur.
+The headbutt was unintentional by Bobby Green.
+As a result, the fight was ruled a no contest.